gmostofabd/ARDU-8051/README.md

 - Enable low-cost, reproducible laboratory setups

 - Support both assembly-level learning and real hardware experimentation

+The platform focuses on **conceptual clarity and hands-on learning**, rather than high-performance or industrial applications.

 ---
 ## 🧩 Platform Highlights